 After defining equivalence classes and their representatives we can create test cases.
-We start by manually adding test cases.
+We start with manually adding test cases and editing descriptions of test cases.
 In the following subsection we will see how to make devmate generate test cases for us.
 The last subsection will focus on the expected result of test cases.
 More precisely expected values and exceptions.
 In general each test case consists of a name, an optional description, a set of representatives and expected results.

 Add/Remove a Test Case

 We are now going to proceed with our AverageSpeed example and define a couple of test cases.